Malawi Palliative Care

 Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up the life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
-The Chifundo project is funded by the UK government's Department for International Development.
+The Chifundo project was funded by the UK government's Department for International Development.

 With desperately under-resourced health facilities, these rural communities find themselves increasingly in need of palliative care due to the increase in life-limiting Non-Communicable Diseases such as cancer, diabetes and respiratory disease.
 The long-lasting effects of the HIV/AIDS epidemic are taking their toll with just over 10% of Malawi’s 18 million people living with HIV.

-Chifundo offers a holistic approach, providing pain relief and treatment of symptoms alongside social and spiritual support to patients and their families.
-This project covers every district of Malawi and will take Malawi to the highest level of integration of palliative care to the Malawian health service - the same level as the UK by mid-2021.
+Chifundo offered a holistic approach, providing pain relief and treatment of symptoms alongside social and spiritual support to patients and their families.
+The project covered every district of Malawi and took Malawi to the highest level of integration of palliative care to the Malawian health service.